Meet Our Team of Veterinarians

 Lisa Lukas, DVM

 Dr. Lisa Lukas grew up in the south suburbs of Chicago.
 She earned her B.S. in Biology from the University of Illinois and then received her DVM in 2009.
-Her special interests include animal behavior, dentistry and internal medicine.
+Her special interests include animal behavior, canine rehabilitation and internal medicine.
 Dr. Lukas enjoys hiking, horseback riding, and agility training with her dog.

 Gwen Pawlowski, DVM